zackedwards/Complexity/README.md

    a) **SimpleCyclomaticComplexity**: The number of if statements/loops + 1.
    b) **MaxConditions**: The max number of condition predicates (expressions seperated by `||`, `&&`) in an if statement.

-4. Check build status on Travis-CI when committing each new function.
+4. (SKIP THIS) Check build status on Travis-CI when committing each new function.
 Submit a screenshot of the final build.
 (2 Points)

 5. Advanced (2 Extra Points)